-Complaint- Any member of the University community may file a written complaint with the Office of Student Conduct and Judicial Affairs charging a student with violation of the Student Code of Conduct.
-The complaint must include sufficient facts which would enable the Office of Student Conduct and Judicial Affairs to decide if further fact finding is necessary.
+Any member of the University community may file a written complaint with the Office of the Vice President for Student Services/Dean of Students charging a student with violation of the Student Code of Conduct.
+The complaint must include sufficient facts which would enable the Office of the Vice President for Student Services/Dean of Students to decide if further fact finding is necessary.
 An allegation of violation of the Student Code of Conduct must include the name of the complainant and should include pertinent facts including, but not limited to, a description of the alleged violation, the date of the alleged violation, the name(s) of the students involved, the time that the alleged violation took place, the location of the alleged violation, and the name(s) of any witnesses.

-If an incident which involves an alleged/potential violation of the Student Code of Conduct occurs in University Housing, Housing staff will file an Incident Report form with the Office of Student Conduct and Judicial Affairs.
-Whenever a campus police officer responds to an incident which involves an alleged/potential violation of the Student Code of Conduct, the officer will file a Student Life Referral.
+If an incident which involves an alleged/potential violation of the Student Code of Conduct occurs in University Housing, Housing staff will file an Incident Report form with the Office of the Vice President for Student Services/Dean of Students.
+Whenever a campus police officer responds to an incident which involves an alleged/potential violation of the Student Code of Conduct, the officer will file a Student Life Referral form with the Office of the Vice President for Student Services/Dean of Students..